dcapwell/scala-tour/src/Traits.md

 }
 ```

 This seems ok, but to the consumer of `MyBar`, they won't know what is happening or that I have done this.
-Scala view to how to do this is with types and mixing behaviors together (this is a common idea in functional programming; types should say whats going on).
+Scala view to how to do this is with types and mixing behaviors together (this is a common idea in functional programming; types should describe whats going on).

 ```scala
 trait BarLogger extends Bar {